fivenet-app/fivenet-app.github.io/content/3.user-guides/3.documents/templates.md

 ::callout{icon="i-mdi-info-slab-circle"}
 Golang HTML templating is used.
-In addition to the base [Golang html/template functions](https://pkg.go.dev/html/template), the [`sprig` template functions](https://masterminds.github.io/sprig/) are available for convience.
+In addition to the base [Golang html/template functions](https://pkg.go.dev/html/template), the [`sprig` template functions](https://masterminds.github.io/sprig/) are available for convenience.
 ::

 Points to watch out when creating a template: